sjoseph11236/Software_Testing_Apprenticeship/week2/Day10/overview.md

   ## Lab:
    **Choose one of the following**
   - Re-create a Linked List class and write tests
-  - Complete lessons on Exeter.
+  - Complete all lessons on Exeter.
   - Complete leetcode

 # Exit Tix